Lee Zeldin, GOP nominee for NY governor, attacked at rally

 Associated Press

-NEW YORK (AP) — A man accused of attacking U.S. Rep. Lee Zeldin, the Republican candidate for New York governor, at an upstate event by apparently trying to stab the congressman was arrested and charged with attempted assault.
+NEW YORK (AP) — A man brandishing a sharp object who attacked U.S. Rep. Lee Zeldin as the Republican candidate for New York governor delivered a speech in western New York has been charged with attempted assault.

-“I’m OK,” Zeldin said in a statement after the assault Thursday.
+“I’m OK,” Zeldin said in a statement after the incident Thursday.
 “Fortunately, I was able to grab his wrist and stop him for a few moments until others tackled him.”

-A Monroe County sheriff’s spokesperson said David Jakubonis, 43, was arrested after trying to attack Zeldin and was later arraigned on a charge of attempted assault in the second degree.
-He has been released without bail.
+David Jakubonis, 43, was arraigned and released, a Monroe County sheriff’s spokesperson said.
 It’s not clear whether Jakubonis has an attorney who can speak for him.
 A message seeking comment was left at a number listed for Jakubonis.

 Jakubonis is an Army veteran who was deployed to Iraq in 2009 as a medical laboratory technician.